nieyy/docs/performance_schema.md

 <br/><br/>
 So far, all tables in TiDB `performance_schema` can find an equivalent in MySQL, and all fields are the same.

-###To Be Clarified
+###Special Notes
-* Many tables in MySQL `performance_schema` has the field `THREAD_ID`, but TiDB is written in Go, goroutines is much lighter than thread, and is not that fixed (one thread for one connection), then, what to put in `THREAD_ID` field?
+* Many tables in MySQL `performance_schema` has the field `THREAD_ID`, but TiDB is written in Go, and goroutines is much lighter than thread, and is not that fixed (one thread for one connection), then, we instead put connection id into the `THREAD_ID` field, but the field name will still be kept for compatibility concerns.

 ##References
 [1] [MySQL 5.7 Reference Manual  /  MySQL Performance Schema](http://dev.mysql.com/doc/refman/5.7/en/performance-schema.html)